jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 ### Independent Process

-Independent processes are processes that operate concurrently on a operating system and they do not affect other processes nor are they affected by other processes.
+Independent processes operate concurrently on an operating system, and they do not affect other processes nor are they affected by other processes.

 For example, a parent and a child process that are running concurrently and not sharing memory between each other even if the underyling program is the same.